jamesdeluk/hugo/content/posts/consumption-and-media/consumption-2024.md

 - Create the content you want to consume.
 Writing online enables serendipity at scale.
 You never know who’s reading.
 [24]
 - Spend as much time as possible with people with the “right” mindset (e.g. learn, earn) [27]
 - Do exciting work with exciting people [27]
+- Job success: Stand out; create a brand; write a newsletter, work on important projects; solve a paper cut problem; have a connected/driven manager; find the most interesting people; have a good vidcall setup to look professional [38]
+- Recruiters get paid for placing candidates.
+Befriend a recruiter and have them mentor you into getting the job.
+[42]
+- Productivity ≠ activity.
+In the past (agriculture, manufacturing), business = output.
+Now we live in the knowledge economy, where thinking is important.
+[43]
+- A lot of productive activities do not look so.
+A conversation over dinner can lead to insight.
+Walking in silence enables thinking.
+Often large companies stifle creativity due to employees having to look busy.
+[44]

 ## Entrepreneurship and Business

 - BRRT: [b]uy a cash-flow business in a [r]ecession-resistant industry then [r]aise prices with inflation and value adds then add [t]ech [14]
 - PROMISE: [p]rofit / protected margins, [r]ecurring revenue, [o]nline presence, [m]outh to mouth marketing (referrals), [i]nterpersonal relationships, [s]ales tiers and subscriptions, [e]xpectations (reviews) [14]
 - Market Command Matrix: mindshare (how well customers know a company exists) vs resources (funding/capability) [32]
+- Customer service: Be angrier than they are about the problem.
+Only one person can be angry.
+[37]
+- Raising prices can result in more sales.
+Experiment.
+[40]
+- Buy a cashflow-positive business then improve (with tech, marketing, operations, ...)
+[42]
+- A founders job is not to build the product, it's to build the team to build the product.
+[48]
+- Pick the underserved market before the product [48]

 ## Economy and Financial

 - The mean year the S&P returned 10-20%, followed by 0-20%.
 One year, 40-50%, three years +40-50%.
 [7 - image]
+- Enshittification: As Governments weakened their anti-competitive stances, companies have gained huge amounts of power, through buying competitors and becoming monopolies/oligopolies.
+Through this, companies have been able to control regulation, in turn stopping users from blocking the dark patterns used by companies to maintain their control and custom.
+Network effects (as many large tech companies benefit from) also make it harder for consumers to change companies/suppliers.
+Workers of these companies were originally bribed with huge salaries and perks to not complain, then were made disposable as the supply of skilled employees skyrocketed (due to the salaries and perks).
+[41]

 ## Science and Technology